xt1/Help/Developer's Guide/Archives/Archive Providers in depth.md

 By saying

-    List<ArchiveColumnInfo> columns = provider.GetAvailableColumns();
+    List&lt;ArchiveColumnInfo&gt; columns = provider.GetAvailableColumns();

 a client can obtain a list of available columns from a provider.
 It can then populate a GUI based on the DisplayName, DisplayTooltip and IconHint properties of each column info object, and let the user choose whatever set of columns that should be displayed.
 For each such column it is the Name member that must be saved, since an array of these strings is the parameter to the necessary SetDesiredColumn call.

 As mentioned above, the column list for some providers can be huge.
 Some columns are marked with Visible=false, which is a hint from the provider that the column should not be shown (for instance, ID columns usually have this marking).
 In any case, it is the applications' responsibility to have a filter list to exclude columns that should not be displayed to "normal" users; and this should be done by filtering columns, not by having a list of columns to be shown.
 A filter list will let through any new columns added by partner- or user-defined extensions, while an allowed-columns list would not, thus breaking extensibility.

 <img src="Archive%20Providers%20in%20depth_files/image002.jpg" width="606" height="579" />
 The list of columns in this dialog is driven by the result from GetAvailableColumns().
 The application has performed some filtering, and also added the red style for a column it considers mandatory (the archive provider has no opinion on the matter).
 There is another system, accessed as an MDO list, that is available to store and retrieve what columns have actually been selected for display, but like the storage of restrictions this is an addition to the archive provider core system.
 Available columns are a function of the provider and its subcomponents.
 Many columns are hardcoded in the sense that there is code that explicitly declares a column, and other code that explicitly (or through a base class) populates it with data.
 However, there is nothing in the architecture that prevents dynamic generation of column metadata, and in the case of Saint status monitors and user-defined fields that is very much the case.
 The only important contract is that once a column name appears in the return value from GetAvailableFields, the provider **must** handle references to the column in SetDesiredFields, SetRestrictions and SetOrderBy (subject to CanRestrictBy and CanOrderBy limits) without crashing.
 A provider is thus prohibited from changing its mind about a column - if choices made by the client make a column irrelevant then an empty or null value should result, but there should be no crashes.

 Entities